incodehq/incode-platform/README.md

     5
 </td>
 <td>
-    create a subtype for each implementation of the target interface:
+    Create a subtype for each implementation of the target interface:
 </td>
 <td>
     <ul>